 The recovery of the Company's investment in its Project will depend upon the discovery and definition of economically recoverable mineral reserves and the ability to raise sufficient capital to finance mining operations.
 The ultimate outcome of these operations cannot presently be determined because they are contingent on future matters.

 OVERALL PERFORMANCE AND HIGHLIGHTS

-During the nine months ended September 30, 2020, the Company reported the following:
+During the year ended December 31, 2020, the Company reported the following: